pietro-foini/ISI-WFP/README.md

 <p align="center">Hunger Map (live: https://hungermap.wfp.org/)</p>

-## Folders structure
+## Directory structure

-We have divided the main analyzes of the project into several folders.
-The *packages* folder contains some custom python packages used by other folders of the project.
+The analyzes of the project are arranged into several folders.
+The *packages* folder contains some custom python modules.
 For good navigation within the project, we recommend that you first examine folders *Data Sources* and then *Dataset time-series*.
 The other folders (except the folder *packages*) are strictly dependent on the results of these two folders.
 In particular the recommended order for examining the remaining analyzes is as follows: *Correlation*, *Permutation Entropy*, *Symbolic Transfer Entropy* and *Time-series Forecasting*.

 ## Install the Environment

-We provide a yml file containing the necessary packages for the current project.
+We provide a .yml file containing the necessary packages for the current project.
 Once you have [conda](https://docs.anaconda.com/anaconda/install/) installed, you can create an environment as follows:
 ```
 conda env create --file environment.yml
 ```